Integration tests are the best

 Smaller unit tests have more of a tendency to overfit to implementation details instead of user requirements.

 Some say unit tests are beneficial because they allow refactoring by discarding old unit tests.
-But isn't it better to have tests that can keep doing their part through a refactoring?
+But it's often better to have tests that can keep doing their part through a refactoring.

 If you've been reading my other posts you've seen I like to judge code similarly to how we might evaluate ML models.